Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Denver's games this season have hit the over on just two of 10 set point totals (20%).

-- When Denver records more than 26.5 points, it is 2-0 against the spread and 2-0 overall.
+- Denver is 2-0 against the spread and 2-0 overall in games when it records more than 26.5 points.

-- In games that Denver picks up more than 355.0 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year the Broncos have turned the ball over 11 times, while the Chargers have forced 11 turnovers.
+- The Broncos have 11 giveaways this season, while the Chargers have 11 takeaways.

 Home and road insights